thousandeyes/appd-integration-reference/snapshot-integration/readme.md

 For each ThousandEyes test associated with a given AppDynamics application (or tier or node), we will create a separate HTTP request to trigger a ThousandEyes snapshot via the ThousandEyes API.

-We will create an HTTP request template so that the ThousandEyes snapshot time window and test ID can be provided dynamically.

 ## Create HTTP Request Template